reyesuwu461/test-ts/README.md

 Contact: https://github.com/reyesuwu461

-# vite-spa
+# TechNova Dashboard

-Lightweight single-page app built with Vite, React, and React Router 6.
-Useful as a demo or starter for a small dashboard-style SPA.
-Includes a mocked API (MSW) for local development, Storybook stories, and Playwright tests.
+TechNova is a demo single-page app for a tech retailer (laptops, monitors, peripherals and accessories).
+Built with Vite, React and React Router 6.
+Includes a mocked API (MSW) for local development, Storybook stories and Playwright tests.

 Table of Contents